Sky Skipper: Development and release

 In 1981, Nintendo developed and released Sky Skipper in Japan; the game was produced alongside Nintendo's highly successful Donkey Kong arcade game, with both titles releasing in July of the same year.
 It was designed by Genyo Takeda and Shigeru Miyamoto with assistance from the company Ikegami Tsushinki, a company that helped Nintendo program many of their early arcade games.
 The cabinets were produced in upright, cabaret, and cocktail variations with cabinet artwork done by Miyamoto.
 The game performed poorly in test markets in Japan and was not widely released there.
-Around a dozen cabinets were sent to Nintendo of America in Redmond for location tests, but the game was poorly received there, too, and was never widely released in America.
+Around a dozen cabinets were sent to Nintendo of America in Redmond, Washington for location tests, but the game was poorly received there, too, and was never widely released in America.
 Because of the poor reception, Nintendo converted the Sky Skipper cabinets into Popeye, released in 1982.
 One of the ten North American cabinets escaped this fate and was put in storage at Nintendo of America.

 Although the game was never widely released in North America, Parker Brothers negotiated for a license to publish a home version of the game for the Atari 2600 as part of its licensing deal for Popeye.
 The port was naturally of lower production value than the arcade version.

-During E3 2018, Nintendo revealed the impending release of Sky Skipper on the Nintendo Switch eShop in July under the Arcade Archives series run by Hamster Corporation.
+During E3 2018, Nintendo revealed the impending release of Sky Skipper on the Nintendo Switch eShop in July under Hamster Corporation's Arcade Archives series, after numerous arcade games from Nintendo was released in the series.
 The ROM image for the game had been copied from the board in the cabinet at Nintendo of America because it is the only known unmodified boardset.
 According to Nintendo World Report, the rerelease may have taken years to come to fruition due to legal issues with Ikegami Tsushinki.

 Reception

 Reviewing the Switch release, both Nintendo World Report and Nintendo Life said the game was enjoyable when playing for a high score, but it lacked variety.
 Nintendo Life enjoyed "striking a balance between completing the levels quickly and plotting a route to maximise your point-scoring."
 Nintendo World Report did not like how the game repeated the same few stages and felt as though the game was not finished.
 They also panned the stage graphics, calling them "extremely crude" compared to Donkey Kong.
 Nintendo Life agreed in that the colors were garish in places and the environments were blocky, writing this: "The simple design and plain backgrounds ensure everything is easy to follow, but Sky Skipper certainly shows its age."
 Both praised the extra options included with the Arcade Archives release.

-Having played the vintage arcade, Nintendo of America's gameplay tester Howard Philips called Sky Skipper a "confusing thematic mess" akin to an LSD trip.
+Having played the original arcade version, Nintendo of America's gameplay tester Howard Philips called Sky Skipper a "confusing thematic mess" akin to an LSD trip.

-Atari HQ found the vintage Atari 2600 port to be average, with simple gameplay and unremarkable graphics and sound.
+Atari HQ found the vintage Atari 2600 port to be average in quality, with simple gameplay and unremarkable graphics and sound.